sirauronmach3/wow-raid-boss-strats/MoP/HoF/GrandEmpressShekZeer.md

 # [Grand Empress Shek'zeer](<https://www.wowhead.com/mop-classic/guide/raids/grand-empress-shekzeer-heart-of-fear-strategy-abilities>)
 [fatboss video](<https://youtu.be/b6m8_bkze5o?si=7HJPMElVOpnkd-sS>)

 She will alternate between phase 1 & 2 until she reaches 30% health, then move into phase 3.
+She can only get pushed into phase 3 from phase 1.

 There is no enrage timer.